farzadniknam/JWTAuth/README.md

 Limit the amount of sensitive information stored in the token.

 ### Here's a high-level example of how JWT authentication is configured in ASP.NET Core

 ![image](https://github.com/farzadniknam/JWTAuth/assets/45637787/4a3c1f35-1b78-42c7-a25d-1b95f039366e)

 ![image](https://github.com/farzadniknam/JWTAuth/assets/45637787/7bd95a97-8ae7-4604-9133-6842370efd80)

 Within the realm of the API, I am poised to infuse my Authorization Model, injecting a robust layer of control.
 Notably, for this project, I have introduced a straightforward User Entity.
 It's worth acknowledging that in a genuine project, the AspNetUser Authentication entities would naturally come to the fore.

 Following the orchestration of a seamlessly flowing RESTful API, my trajectory leads me to introduce a ClassLibrary project, dedicated to crafting the Data Layer project.
-Within this domain, the canvas becomes adorned with Entities and Repositories, gracefully complemented by the UnitOfWorkFilter class, a component whose significance I shall demystify in an upcoming article.
+Within this domain, the canvas becomes adorned with Entities and Repositories, gracefully complemented by the UnitOfWorkFilter class.
 The final touch is the Context, weaving together the fabric of this data-driven symphony.
 In the JWTAuth API Project, as vividly demonstrated in the image below, I have strategically incorporated the AuthorizationContext.
 This addition serves the purpose of enabling user creation from the API into the database, employing the potent code-first technique.

 Migration Authentication Entities